CHT2520-web-prog/javascript/README.md

 ## Limitations
 This is a very simple example.
 Here are some ways it could be improved.
 - If the user doesn't have JavaScript enabled in their browser, they won't be able to view films from different decades.
-We could use the principle of 'progressive enhancement' make the app work without the use of JavaScript.
-We could then use the JavaScript to provide an enhanced experience for users that do have it enabled.
+We could use the principle of 'progressive enhancement' to make the app work without the use of JavaScript.
+We then use the JavaScript to provide an enhanced experience for users that do have it enabled.
   - This isn't as tricky as it sounds.
 We would have to pass the decade as a route parameter e.g.
   ```php
   Route::get('/films/decade/{decade}', [FilmController::class, 'index']);